Newberry College – Newberry, South Carolina

 South Carolina | SC Picture Project | Newberry County Photos | Newberry College

 In 1854 the Synod agreed to incorporate a college within the seminary.
-This larger school was moved to Newberry and given the name of Newberry College in 1855, a year before receiving its official charter.
+This larger school was moved to Newberry and given the name of Newberry College by 1858, after receiving its official charter.
 The college was successful until the Civil War, when it lost much of its faculty and student body to the Confederacy.
 After the war the campus, which had been occupied by Federal troops, was not fit for use.
 The college instead met in St. John’s Evangelical Lutheran Church in Walhalla.
 Thanks to the efforts of locals, the college reopened in 1877, though the seminary remained closed until 1884.
 The seminary then became a separate entity and moved to Mount Pleasant before settling in its present home in Columbia.

 The college remains associated with the Lutheran church, though its 1000-seat Wiles Chapel, pictured above, holds regular interdenominational services for students.
 The contemporary chapel stands in contrast with Holland Hall, seen at the top of the page.
 Holland Hall is one of the campus’s earlier buildings, completed in 1904 and designed by Frank P. Milburn, architect of the South Carolina statehouse dome.